Last Updated on: 4th September 2023, 02:53 pm

-As per Marine Ecology Progress Series, hermit crabs can even resort to cannibalism.
-It is common for these animals to consume dead comrades, both in the wild and in captivity.
+As per Marine Ecology Progress Series, hermit crabs can resort to cannibalism.
+It’s common for hermit crabs to consume dead comrades in the wild and captivity.

-In addition to oatmeal, you could also offer oatcakes for your hermit crabs to nibble on.
-These products can be broken apart and tackled at will.
-They also do not rot, ensuring that you will not need to worry about bacteria forming within a habitat.
+In addition to oatmeal, offer oatcakes to nibble on.
+These can be broken apart and eaten at will.
+Also, they don’t rot, preventing the build-up of bacteria in the tank.

-Nuts, Seeds and Grains
+Nuts, Seeds, And Grains

-- Brazil nuts
+- Brazil nuts.

-- Pumpkin seeds
+- Pumpkin seeds.

-- Sunflower seeds
+- Sunflower seeds.

 Peanut Butter and Jam

-If you leave a jar or spoonful of loose peanut butter in an enclosure, your hermit crabs will amass at a rate of knots.
-Hermit crabs are messy eaters.
+While hermit crabs love these foods, they should be hand-fed from the tip of the finger.
+If you leave a jar or spoonful of peanut butter in an enclosure, hermit crabs will amass, but they’re messy eaters.